-In the 20th century, the Maoists cracked down on these feudal practices, first in their revolutionary bases in northwestern China, and later by passing laws on gender equality after the founding of the PRC.
-But in the 1980s, the introduction of the Family Planning Policy—also known as the “one-child policy,” describing the restrictions placed on most couples until in 2016—gave conservative families a new incentive to get rid of unwanted daughters.
+In the 20th century, the Maoists cracked down on these feudal practices: first in their revolutionary bases in northwestern China, and later by passing laws on gender equality after the founding of the PRC.
+But in the 1980s, the introduction of the Family Planning Policy—informally known as the “one-child policy”—gave conservative families a new incentive to get rid of unwanted daughters.

-Meanwhile, the arrival of ultrasound technology in the same era gave them the new means: gender-selective abortion.
-Terminating a pregnancy based on the sex of fetus has been banned by China’s Population and Family Planning Law since 2002, which also prohibits doctors from revealing this information—or else have their license revoked and face a fine of 10,000 RMB, plus possible criminal charges.
+Meanwhile, new technology gave them the new means: gender-selective abortion.
+Terminating a pregnancy based on the sex of fetus has been banned under China’s Population and Family Planning Law since 2002, which also prohibits doctors from revealing this information—or else have their license revoked and face a fine of 10,000 RMB, plus possible criminal charges.

 Still, enforcement is patchy.
-“If you go to a smaller hospital, and slip the doctor 100 or 200 RMB, they’ll tell you whether it’s a boy or a girl,” claims Pang Jiugui, a 42-year-old factory worker in Shenzhen, describing what he says is common practice around his home village in Yueyang, Hunan.
+“If you go to a smaller hospital, and slip the doctor 100 or 200 RMB, they’ll tell you whether it’s a boy or a girl,” claims Pang Jiugui, a 42-year-old factory worker in Shenzhen, telling TWOC this is common practice in his home village in Yueyang, Hunan.

 A 2005 study by scholars Jiang Quanbao, Li Shuzhuo, and Marcus Feldman stated that over 9.2 million “missing girls” were illegally aborted or killed between 1980 and 2000.
 No one knows how many more were simply abandoned; in 2016, the US Department of State noted that 88 percent of 88,298 children adopted from China since 1993 were female, many of them not true orphans but abandoned children.